lf-edge/eve/docs/BUILD.md

 Packages are meant to be the building blocks for [reproducible builds](https://reproducible-builds.org/).
 Currently, however, the builds are not strictly speaking reproducible, but rather guaranteed.
 EVE build system is not bootstrapping everything from the source up, instead it uses [Alpine Linux](https://pkgs.alpinelinux.org/packages) as the source of binary artifacts.
 All of the Alpine binary packages that are consumed by EVE are collected in the Docker image archive and published under `lfedge/eve-alpine` name.
 That way, EVE build system _pins_ all Alpine packages that it needs and can guarantee that they won't change until the archive is updated.
 All of the packages in the archive are listed under [mirrors](../pkg/alpine/mirrors) folder and the archive can be updated by updating that list.
 While currently re-building of the archive image is done by fetching required packages from the official Alpine mirrors, we can always add an additional step of bootstrapping all the same packages from source (which will give EVE true reproducible builds).

-Since updating content of the `lfedge/eve-alpine` package is a bit of an unusual process -- it is described in details in the [How to update eve-alpine package](#how-to-update-eve-alpine-package) section below.
+Since updating content of the `lfedge/eve-alpine` package is a bit of an unusual process -- it is described in details in the [ALPINE.md](./ALPINE.md) document.

 Reliance on `lfedge/eve-alpine` archive enforces a particular structure on individual Dockerfile from EVE packages.
 For one, they always start with `FROM lfedge/eve-alpine:TAG` and they always produce the final output in the `FROM scratch` step (to avoid layer dependency on the large `lfedge/eve-alpine` package).
 In addition, `lfedge/eve-alpine` archive package defines a helper script `eve-alpine-deploy.sh` that provides and easy entry point for setting up of the build environment and the final, Alpine-based output of the build.
 This helper script is driven by looking up the following environment variable (which are very similar to [Requires](https://docs.fedoraproject.org/en-US/packaging-guidelines/#_dependency_types) and [BuildRequires](https://docs.fedoraproject.org/en-US/packaging-guidelines/#buildrequires) in RPMs):